hupe13/extensions-leaflet-map-github/readme.md

 * small error in layerswitch
 * fixed gestures (sgpx did not work because of this)
-* cluster now works with leaflet-marker, leaflet-gpx, leaflet-geojson
+* cluster now works with leaflet-marker, leaflet-gpx, leaflet-geojson, leaflet-kml
 * multielavation: it works with multiple maps on one page now.
 * WordPress 5.9
+* hover: new option for click tolerance

 ### 2.2.3 / 220118